Configurations

 Machine configuration

-The machine node describes the constraints of the physical machine.
+The machine configuration describes the constraints of the physical machine.

 machine: